invertedv/testGo/docs/index.md

     - KS and Decile plots for categorical targets.
     - Segmented plots.
 These plots slice the data by the levels of specific field, plottings the model and target average for each slice.
     - Marginal plots.
-These plots indicate the relation between a feature and the model output.
+These plots indicate the relation between a feature and the model output "in the large".
       <br><br>
 - **Produces live plots**<br>
   The graphs are produced using Plotly, meaning they are *live*.
 Open them in your browser and hover over anything that